oe4dns/tootgroup.py/README.md

 Some social media platforms allow groups of users to post into a unified "group" timeline/instance/whatever you want to call it.
-This is currently not possible on Mastodon without giving all members full login credentials to a group.
-`tootgroup.py` is an attempt to solve this specific use case.
+This is currently not possible on Mastodon or Pleroma without giving all members full login credentials to a group. `tootgroup.py` is an attempt to solve this specific use case.

 How does it work?
 -----------------

 `tootgroup.py` has to be set up on a computer and run periodically.
-It reads the notifications from the Mastodon account it is connected to and filters them for messages to repost.
+It reads the notifications from the Mastodon/Pleroma account it is connected to and filters them for messages to repost.
 There are two methods of creating a group post.
 One or both of them can be enabled during the setup procedure.

 1. Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon"